Living with Type 1 Diabetes: An Interview

 How old were you when you were diagnosed?

 I was 13 years old and in year 9 when I was diagnosed.
 I’m pretty sure this is a standard age for diagnosis of Type 1 diabetes.
-There were a few diabetics at my school when I was diagnosed, so from day one I realised I wasn’t alone.
+There were a few people with type 1 diabetes at my school when I was diagnosed, so from day one I realised I wasn’t alone.
 In fact, I remember being in the last year of secondary school (year 11) when a couple of year 9s were both diagnosed at the same time.
 I guess my age of diagnosis was typical.

 What were some of your symptoms?